 - No automotive work on the shop floor

-Pants, Jackets, and proper safety lenses must be worn in the welding and plasma cutting area.
+- Pants, jackets, and proper safety glasses must be worn in the welding and plasma cutting area.
+This includes clothing made from natural materials such as cotton or leather - no synthetics.

 - Tools, machinery, and all other equipment are for members or related workshops participants only.